fulmicoton/fulmicoton.github.io/_posts/2018-02-23-commoncrawl.markdown

 By the way, my estimates were not too far from reality.
-I did not take in account the WET file headers, that ends up being thrown away.
+I did not take in account the WET file headers, that end up being thrown away.
 Also, some of the document which passed our English language detector are multilingual.
 The tokenizer is configured to discard all tokens that do not contain exclusively characters in `[a-zA-Z0-9]`.

 > In the end, one shard takes 165 GB, so the overall size of the index would te 13.2 TB.